Consumer Duty Whitepaper: Dunstan Thomas underlines digital opportunities for pension providers

 26 Jan 2023

-New outcomes-orientated demands that the Duty places on pensions market participants extend to supporting customers better and making sure they are holding savings in products, asset classes and underlying investments which suit their stage in life, current risk appetite and financial objectives.
+New outcomes-orientated demands that Duty places on pensions market participants extend to supporting customers better and making sure they are holding savings in products, asset classes and underlying investments which suit their stage in life, current risk appetite and financial objectives.
 The Duty must be complied with for existing customers within six months, from the end of July 2023.

 Access the Consumer Duty Whitepaper

-Consumer Duty Outcomes
+The four Consumer Duty Outcomes

 The four key Consumer Duty outcomes focus on ensuring consumers understand the features, charges and benefits of the products they have put savings into.
 The Duty also clarifies that it is no longer adequate to send statutory compliance documentation and hope that it is read and understood.